barteqcz/MIUI-unbloater/README.md

 ### Troubleshooting

 In case you're getting some errors, check whether the user you're using to run this script is inside a Linux `plugdev` group.
+In case it isn't, you can add your user to this group by running `sudo usermod -aG plugdev username`.